jakemizzell/CS401-UAB-SP19/README.md

-# UAB_CS401_SP19
+# UAB CS401 at UAB
-This is my repo for my CS401 class at Univeristy of Alabama at Birmhingham I took Spring 2019
+This is my repo for my CS401 Programing Languages class at Univeristy of Alabama at Birmhingham I took Spring 2019